 Semester start and end dates are listed on the academic calendar.

 A few days before your course begins, you will receive an email prompting you to submit the attendance record for the first session.
-The email will provide a link for submitting your attendance information.
 Faculty, who are teaching a face-to-face course, are required to take attendance for the first three class meetings.
 Follow our instructions for how to take attendance.

 Read the IT Helpdesk’s brief instructions to make your course available in Blackboard.

 Unlike regular websites, library resources have a special link, called a permalink that allows students to access licensed materials while off-campus.
 Learn how to link to resources in Blackboard and Engage.

 Instructions are located conveniently on the technology cart in your classroom.

 We recommend that you design your course before selecting textbooks.
 Once you have designed your course, you will be ready to choose a textbook that will support your assignments.